tpximpact/mhclg-oruk/packages/apps/hub/content/developers/dashboard/index.md

 **How it works**

-* View live data[LINK TO DIRECTORY] on whether your service feeds are available now.
+* View live data[LINK TO DIRECTORY] on whether your service feeds are available now
-* Get real-time feedback [LINK TO VALIDATOR] on how well your service directory complies with the ORUK standard.
+* Get real-time feedback [LINK TO VALIDATOR] on how well your service directory complies with the ORUK standard
-* See which types of data are included in your service directory.
+* See which types of data are included in your service directory